 We started out by saying that focusing on quality and continuous improvement shouldn’t be seen as an added workload or additional steps to how you work today.
 However, if today your organization hasn’t integrated these concepts, there WILL be a moment of adjustment as you institute them.
 When planned properly and designed for complete integration, you will quickly see that your quality control and continuous improvement tasks actually simplify how you work, streamline your processes and create new efficiencies.

 For established businesses, team members can have reservations about making a change.
 It’s human to resist change, which is why you need to anticipate the potential resistance you might encounter as you work towards a new way of doing business.
 To streamline change:

 - Always explain why you’re making changes — Help your teams and employees see the big picture and highlight the expected improvements in productivity and efficiency.
 Use concrete examples when possible.
-While explaining a reduction in wait times, physical stock or marketing costs in terms o a percent may be useful with management, your employees might better understand and appreciate examples in terms of days, square feet and dollars.
+While explaining a reduction in wait times, physical stock, or marketing costs in terms of a percent may be useful to management, your employees might better understand and appreciate examples in terms of days, square feet, and dollars.

 - Clarify the goals of the changes — Explain the quality control tools and methodology you are implementing is to improve quality, not simply track it.
 You want to make 100-percent good bullets.
 You don’t want to simply catch the bad ones and throw them out.

 - Focus on training — Give your employees the opportunity to practice with the interface.
-Kanbanize is clear, ergonomic and easy to understand, but any new interface can seem intimidating at first.
-Take the time to show the users how they can easily communicate with each other, follow timelines, projects, and budgets.
+Kanbanize is clear, ergonomic, and easy to understand, but any new interface can seem intimidating at first.
+Take the time to show the users how they can easily communicate with each other, and follow timelines, projects, and budgets.
 Let them experience firsthand how intuitive and productive quality control and continuous improvement can be.